 However, if it is not UEFI but Legacy, you are using Legacy BIOS boot mode.
 In addition, sometimes it is CMS (compatibility Support Mode), which supports both UEFI and Legacy BIOS.
 In addition, sometimes it is CMS (compatibility Support Mode), which supports both UEFI and Legacy BIOS.

-However, if your ASUS, Toshiba, Acer, Gigabyte, etc. computer running Windows 10/8/7 still have the "Reboot and select proper boot device" error still appears after you are setting the correct boot order or it is originally in correct boot sequence, please try doing the next attempt.
+However, if your ASUS, Toshiba, Acer, Gigabyte, etc. computer running Windows 10/8/7 still have the "Reboot and select proper boot device" error after you are setting the correct boot order or it is originally in correct boot sequence, please try doing the next attempt.

 Set Correct Partition Active (Recommended for Legacy BIOS Users)

-To set active partition correctly to remove "reboot and select proper boot device Windows 10/8/7”, you’d better employ MiniTool Partition Wizard instead of Diskpart, because the former tool provides friendly GUI (Graphical User Interface) while the latter is a command-based utility.
+To set active partition correctly to remove "reboot and select proper boot device Windows 10/8/7”, you’d better employ MiniTool Partition Wizard, a professional partition manager instead of Diskpart, because the former tool provides friendly GUI (Graphical User Interface) while the latter is a command-based utility.